Chicken Karaage (Japanese Fried Chicken) (VIDEO)

 Instructions

-- Heat oil to 350ยฐF and fry chicken in batches for 4 minutes.
-Ensure the oil does not drop down below 300ยฐF by frying in smaller batches.
-Remove from oil and use a mesh strainer to strain any loose pieces of coating.
+- Add the neutral oil to a heavy bottomed pot over medium high heat.
+Heat the oil to 350°F and fry half of the chicken pieces for 3-4 minutes until a light golden brown.
+Remove the chicken to a wire rack lined tray and repeat with the remaining chicken pieces.
+Ensure the oil does not drop down below 300°F by frying in smaller batches.
+Remove the chicken from the oil and use a mesh strainer to strain any loose pieces of batter from the oil to prevent burning.

-- Return oil to 350ยฐF and fry chicken for a 2nd time for 1-2 minutes or until the color is a deep, golden brown.
+- Heat the oil to 350°F and fry all the chicken pieces at once for 1-2 minutes or until the color is a deep, golden brown.
+Remove from the oil to the wire rack to let cool.

-- OPTIONAL: Mix together Japanese mayo, sriracha, garlic, lemon juice, salt, and pepper for an amazing spicy mayo dipping sauce.
+- In a small bowl, mix together Japanese mayo, sriracha, garlic, lemon juice, salt, and pepper to make the Spicy Mayo Dipping Sauce.

-- OPTIONAL: Squeeze fresh lemon juice over chicken before serving.
+- Squeeze fresh lemon juice over chicken, serve with the dipping sauce and enjoy!

 Notes